ScottyLabs/dining-api/README.md

 bun install
 ```

-Then, you can run the server with `bun start` and it should work!
+Then, you can run the server with `bun dev` and it should work!
 You can also use
-`bun run start` since `bun start` is its shorthand version.
+`bun run dev` since `bun dev` is its shorthand version.

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.

 ## Under the hood

 We get the entire list of locations from `DINING_URL`, fetch location specifics under their corresponding `CONCEPT_BASE_LINK`, and retrieve soups and specials from `DINING_SOUPS_URL` and `DINING_SPECIALS_URL`, respectively.
 See the `process()` method in `diningParser.ts` for more details.

+Instead of using a naive `fetch`, we use puppeteer to simulate a browser page and wait a generous amount of time before scraping the data from each page.

 ## Before submitting a PR